microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/group-post-groups.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-create-an-office-365-group"></a>Exemplo 1: criando um grupo do Office 365
+### <a name="example-1-create-a-microsoft-365-group"></a>Exemplo 1: Criar um grupo do Microsoft 365

-O exemplo a seguir cria um grupo do Office 365.
+O exemplo a seguir cria um grupo do Microsoft 365.

 #### <a name="request"></a>Solicitação